imambungo/dirjump/README.md

 ### Additional Feature

-- Automatically list all files in the directory you jumped to if it contains 30 or fewer files.
-You can [disable this feature](#dont-list-files-after-jump) if you like.
 - Home or `~/` is never added to the history (we can just type `cd`).
 - Shows the last time a path was popped out from the history.
 This information may help you adjust the history size to better suit your need.
 To change the history size, refer to [this section](#um-only-10)